Brain2000/ADODB.NET/README.md

 Quite a bit of this has been tested against the COM ADODB version, and it even mirrors a lot of the errors verbatim, and the circumstances that they occur under.
 It was designed to be a drop-in replacement for COM ADODB with minimal changes.

+Server side cursors were reverse engineered into their internal stored procedures that they call.
+Server side cursors are stil one of the safest ways to run a single update against a database without worry of accidentally updating other rows because of a malformed WHERE clause that updated too many items.
+If you try to run updates using this via a client side record, it will work, but I believe ADO.NET will throw errors unless you have selected all primary key fields.

 # Example:
 ```